stanford-policylab/opp/py/data_readme_template.md

   the passenger.
 - Statutes are mapped using the [traffic code](http://law.justia.com/codes/new-jersey/2013/title-39), where possible.
-- The CAD records were mapped to a county by running the `TOWNSHIP` values through the Google geocoder.
+- The CAD records contain `TOWNSHIP` which could be mapped to a county by running the values through the Google geocoder.
+- Additional raw data columns that might be of interest (note, these are only in 13% of data since they come from the spotty, impossible matching described above): `Sobriety Test`, `CCH Check`, `NCIC Check`, `Warrant Check`, `Warrant`.
+Note that since we do not have a guarantee that these 13% of rows with data are a random or representative sample, we do not recommend drawing conclusions from this information.

 ## Camden, NJ
 **Data notes**: